Type of institution: University/Higher Education Institution

 Standard entry requirements

-- Successful completion of an Australian Bachelor degree (or its equivalent)
+Successful completion of an Australian bachelor degree (or equivalent).

 This program has nested exit points so students can exit with a qualification should they not meet requirements for the award.
 These nested exit points are a Graduate Certificate (60 credit points) and a Graduate Diploma (120 credit points).
 Student who enter the Master's with a Bachelor degree in a cognate discipline may be granted Advanced Standing (credit), and only complete 180 credit points for the degree.